needle-mirror/com.unity.cloud.assets/Documentation~/use-case-search-assets.md

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseSearchAssetsExample.cs#Example_Constructor)]

-Each searchable property provides 3 avenues for searching:
+The filter provides 3 methods for searching assets:

-- `Include` - The property must match the value exactly.
+- `Include()` - The properties added here must match the value.
-- `Exclude` - The property must not match the value.
+- `Exclude()` - The properties added here must not match the value.
-- `Any` - The property may contain the value.
-This represents an `OR` operation to be applied on all properties that include the `Any` value.
+- `Any()` - The properties added here may match the value.
+This represents an `OR` operation to be applied on all properties added via the `Any()` method.

-To compute the search results, you can use the `SearchAssetsAsync` method of an `IAssetProject`, like so:
+To compute the search results, you can use the `QueryAssets` method of an `IAssetProject`, like so:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseSearchAssetsExample.cs#Example_Search)]

-The `Pagination` struct is used to control the range of results to be returned and the ordering of results.

-In this example, the first 10 results displayed are sorted by the asset name in ascending order.
+In this example, only the first 10 results will be returned and are sorted by the asset name in ascending order.
-The `Search` method returns an awaitable `IAsyncEnumerable` that will return each `IAsset` result.
+The execution of the query returns an awaitable `IAsyncEnumerable` that will return each `IAsset` result.

 The results can be iterated over using a `foreach` loop and used as they become available, like so: